Jan. 6 panel subpoenas Secret Service for erased texts

 WASHINGTON (AP) — The House committee investigating the Capitol riot has subpoenaed the Secret Service for text messages agents reportedly deleted around Jan.
 6, 2021, as the panel probes Donald Trump’s actions at the time of the deadly siege.

-The committee chairman, Rep. Bennie Thompson, D-Mississippi, said the committee understands the messages had been “erased.”
-Thompson outlined an aggressive timeline for the production of the documents by Tuesday.
+The committee chairman, Rep. Bennie Thompson, D-Miss., said the committee understands the messages had been “erased.”
+Thompson outlined an aggressive timeline for production of the documents by Tuesday.

 “The USSS erased text messages from January 5 and 6, 2021, as part of a ‘device-replacement program,’” Thompson said in a statement late Friday.